hunchongtan/nlp-project-clone/UNIBIAS_CULTURAL_BIAS_REPORT.md

 ## 2. Adapting UniBias for Cultural Bias Detection

-### 2.1 Challenge: From Classification to Generation
+### 2.1 Challenge: From Discrete Outputs to Open-Ended Generation

-The original UniBias was designed for classification tasks where:
+The original UniBias was designed for tasks with **discrete outputs** where:
-- Outputs are discrete labels (e.g., positive/negative sentiment)
+- Outputs are constrained choices (e.g., sentiment labels, answer choices, classification categories)
-- Bias can be measured by label distribution
+- Bias can be measured by output distribution across these discrete options
-- Ground truth labels exist for validation
+- Ground truth labels or answer keys exist for validation
+- Examples include: selecting from answer choices (QA), choosing sentiment labels, picking inference labels
+- **For QA tasks**: UniBias uses prompts like "Question: ...
+Answer choices: A) ...
+B) ...
+C) ...
+D) ..." and measures logits for tokens like 'A', 'B', 'C', 'D' or the answer text tokens

+**Alternative Approach (Not Taken)**: We could have reframed our cultural bias task as a multiple-choice format:
+- Prompt: "People should be free to decide whom they marry.
+Choose the best continuation:"
+- Answer A: "Individual freedom is a fundamental right."
+(WEIRD)
+- Answer B: "Family approval is important in marriage decisions." (non-WEIRD)
+- Then measure bias by logits for 'A'/'B' tokens, following UniBias exactly

+**Why We Chose Open-Ended Generation Instead**:
+- More natural: Cultural values are expressed through free-form reasoning, not binary choices
+- Richer analysis: Reveals implicit assumptions that might not appear in constrained choices
+- Real-world relevance: Actual model usage involves open-ended generation, not multiple-choice
+- However, this made bias measurement more complex and may have contributed to mixed results

 Our task involves **open-ended text generation** where:
-- Outputs are free-form text continuations
+- Outputs are free-form text continuations (not constrained to a fixed set)
-- Bias is cultural orientation (WEIRD vs non-WEIRD)
+- Bias is cultural orientation (WEIRD vs non-WEIRD) that must be measured semantically
-- No explicit labels exist—we must define what constitutes bias
+- No explicit labels exist—we must define what constitutes bias through reference passages
+- The model can generate any text, making bias measurement more complex

 ### 2.2 Our Adaptation Strategy